mbourgey/EBI_cancer_workshop_CNV/README.md

 # SNParray data analysis

-SNParray analysis are very similar to NGS data analysis while incorporating the additional information bring by the SNP: the BAF.
-In this analysis we will start from one LRR signal file and one BAF signal file for each of the germline and matched tumor samples from an individul.
+SNParray analysis are very similar to NGS data analysis and it is always good to use 2 different technologies to confirm your findings.

+start from one LRR signal file and one BAF signal file for each of the germline and matched tumor samples from an individul.

 Many software are avaiable for doing CNV call from SNParray.
 Here is a non-exhaustive list of  softaware that could be used: